google/go-cloud/internal/cmd/gocdk/_static/init/biomes/README.md

-This directory contains the project's biomes, the unit of configuration and provisioning in the Go CDK.
+This directory contains the project's biomes, gocdk's unit of configuration and provisioning.